alex-haozheng/497-gdrive/admin/README.md

     - 400: BAD REQUEST
     - 500: Internal Server Error
 ---
-## GET tag/:tag
+## GET admin/all

-- Returns all fileIds tagged with a specific tag.
+- Returns all users that are admins.
 - Request:
 ```
 {
-    "tag": "[unique identifier]"

 }
 ```
 - Response: